English Language Arts Materials Collections for Instructionally Embedded States

 one ball

-one bar of soap or soap represented in a tactile graphic
+one bar of soap or bar of soap represented in a tactile graphic

 one blanket